-On the level of impact 37% cited that the ICC impacted on the outcomes of 20 Kenya general elections to a moderate extent, 10% argued it had impact to a little extend 12% indicated to a great extent, 35% to a very great extent and lastly 6% said that it no impact.
+On the level of impact 37% cited that the ICC impacted on the outcomes of 2013 Kenya general elections to a moderate extent, 10% argued it had impact to a little extent, 12% indicated to a great extent, 35% to a very great extent and lastly 6% said that it had no impact.

-Respondents also believed that there would be consequences for Kenyan in relations with other states outside Africa.
-Respondents were reacting to public statem made by senior US Foreign Affairs officials as well as diplomats from the UK and countries, that "business would not be as usual" if both Uhuru Kenyatta and Will Ruto were elected.
-Indeed, in February 2013, former US Assistant Secretary of State African Affairs118, Johnny Carson warned Kenya of unspecified consequences sh Uhuru and Ruto both facing trial at the ICC become president and deputy respecting a telephone call on February 07 2013 with Journalists on the 2013 Ke Elections, Carson is quoted as saying:
+Respondents also believed that there would be consequences for Kenyan in its relations with other states outside Africa.
+Respondents were reacting to public statements made by senior US Foreign Affairs officials as well as diplomats from the UK and EU countries, that "business would not be as usual" if both Uhuru Kenyatta and William Ruto were elected.
+Indeed, in February 2013, former US Assistant Secretary of State for African Affairs118, Johnny Carson warned Kenya of unspecified consequences should Uhuru and Ruto both facing trial at the ICC become president and deputy respectively.
+During a telephone call on February 07 2013 with Journalists on the 2013 Kenyan Elections, Carson is quoted as saying:

-118 Joselow Gabe, US official says Kenya's elections has consequences: Voice of America, 7 February
+118Joselow Gabe, US official says Kenya's elections has consequences: Voice of America, 7 February 2013

 President Obama clearly stated that the choice of who will lead Kenya is up to the Kenyan people, but it is also important to note that choices have consequences.
-We live in an interconnected world and people should be thoughtful about the impact that their choices have on their nation and on the world.
+We live in an interconnected world and people should be thoughtful about the impact that their choices have on their nation and on the world.119

 Statements that the Government of Kenya, at the time, did not take lightly.
-Keny Minister for Foreign Affairs at the time Prof Sam Ongeri sent a protest note to the lembassy in Nairobi seeking "clarification" over the U.S's position on the elections. also summoned European Union diplomats lead in Nairobi to express concern of what the government at the time claimed to be attempts to "meddle" in Kenya's inter affairs.
-According to respondents, such statements by western nations only aided cementing support at the village level in Mathare for the two candidates, among reside from Kenyatta's and Ruto's ethnic community.
-For some of the respondents, it helped galvanizing anti-imperialistic sentiments among them-sentiments that were a expressed by Uhuru Kenyatta and William Ruto during the campaigns prior to the 2 General elections lead of the respondents.
+Kenya's Minister for Foreign Affairs at the time Prof Sam Ongeri sent a protest note to the US embassy in Nairobi seeking "clarification" over the U.S's position on the elections.
+He also summoned European Union diplomats 120based in Nairobi to express concern over what the government at the time claimed to be attempts to "meddle" in Kenya's internal affairs.
+According to respondents, such statements by western nations only aided in cementing support at the village level in Mathare for the two candidates, among residents from Kenyatta's and Ruto's ethnic community.
+For some of the respondents, it helped in galvanizing anti-imperialistic sentiments among them- sentiments that were also expressed by Uhuru Kenyatta and William Ruto during the campaigns prior to the 2013 General elections121.